matthewbrake/ocr-bill-v3/GUIDE/01-Project-Setup.md

 ### Step 2: Configure Environment Variables (Optional but Recommended)

-The application can be configured with API keys for different AI providers.
+The application can be configured with API keys and other settings.

 1. In the root of the project, create a new file named `.env`.
-2. Add your API keys to this file.
+2. Add your API keys and desired port to this file.
 You can get a free key for testing from [Google AI Studio](https://aistudio.google.com/app/apikey).

     ```env
     # Required for the Google Gemini provider